lxc-xx/cvpr2014/README.md

 --yntot 1.0 | 1.0 | specifies the frame width.
 If the **y** coordinate is non-normalized, this option is mandatory --tnpos 2 | | specifies the column with **t** coordinate of the s-t patch in the descriptor array --tntot 1.0 | 1.0 | specifies the frame width.
-If the **t** coordinate is non-normalized, this option is mandatory
+If the **t** coordinate is non-normalized, this option is mandatory -o out.h5 | not used by default | specifies the output HDF5 file

 Building from source